This tutorial is a step-by-step guide to creating and running your own Moqui component with a user interface, logic, and database interaction.

 $ mkdir service

-With you component in place just start up Moqui (with $ ant run or the like).
+With your component in place just start up Moqui (with ./gradlew load then ./gradlew run or the like).

 Using your favorite IDE or text editor add a screen XML file in: